SCES-Makerspace-Lab/Illegal-Logging-IoT/Tests/Oloolua_test2/README.md

 ## Note

 Ensure the GPS module is receiving a good signal.
 If the GPS module is indoors or in a location where it can't get a good signal, it may not be able to provide valid location data.
+Also GPS module requires 5V so they cannot be powered by the wazidev boards